 5. Orto Botanico di Roma

 A botanical garden is defined as a place where plants are grown for public display and scientific study.
-Orto Botanico, one of Rome’s best-curated gardens, is run by Rome’s first University and the world’s 12th oldest continuous operations schools; La Sapienza.
+Orto Botanico, one of Rome’s best-curated gardens, is run by Rome’s first university and the world’s 12th oldest of the continuous operations schools, La Sapienza.

 Address: Largo Cristina di Svezia 23

 This is one of those magical little places in Rome and a total treat.
-You’ll also find this on the free things to do in Rome as it is less a full park and more of a viewpoint.
+This is one of the top free things to do in Rome as it is less a full park and more of a viewpoint.

-The park, which is pretty small at 24000 sq ft or 7800 meters, sits on top of Rome’s famed Aventine Hill and is just a few steps from Rome’s Keyhole.
+The park, which is pretty small at 24,000 square feet (7,800 meters), sits on top of Rome’s famed Aventine Hill and is just a few steps from Rome’s Keyhole.
 It was designed in 1932 and is attached to the Basilica of Santa Sabina.

 It is a very peaceful viewpoint and you won’t find many visitors.
-You’ll have to rent some sort of transport like bikes or take a taxi.
-It sits high atop the Aventine hill which puts some strain on your legs.
+You’ll have to rent some sort of transport to get up there, like bikes or take a taxi.
+High at the top of Aventine hill, it’ll put some strain on your legs.
 Don’t forget to walk over to the keyhole!